pha5echange/eng-tools/README.md

 Licence: http://creativecommons.org/licenses/by-nc-sa/3.0/

-LAST ADDITION - descriptive statistics added to 'eng_plot' and 'eng_multi_plot'
+LAST ADDITIONS 	- descriptive statistics added to 'eng_plot' and 'eng_multi_plot'
+				- 'plot artists' added (to get artist-inception totals per year

 A full manifest can be found at the end of this readme file.